wayland/Raku-TOP/docs/Markdown/Class/HalfHuman.md

   * No column be completely blank (suggestion: If there's no value, put a dash)

-Many of the functions in this class are called by Database::Driver::format()
+Many of the functions in this class are called by Database::Storage::format()